MatthijsRepository/Uncertainty-Propagation/README.md

 #### The Time engine
 The time engine’s main functionality is to ensure dependencies are time-harmonized before executables are called.
 The variable’s executables simply take numeric or array-valued input to perform arithmetic, the time engine’s responsibility is to ensure that values that are given in these equation span the same time intervals.
 This means it has functionality to:
--check whether dependencies are time harmonious, -rebin timeseries and prune ends if this is not the case, -build TimeHarmonizationData objects for future reference, in case the harmonization must be repeated.
+- check whether dependencies are time harmonious,
+- rebin timeseries and prune ends if this is not the case,
+- build TimeHarmonizationData objects for future reference, in case the harmonization must be repeated.
 Additionally, the time engine can be used to perform a hard temporal resolution decrease for a variable to irreversibly bring it to a coarser temporal granularity.
 Be aware that this procedure is irreversible and destructive: information will be lost.
 For relative uncertainty: calculating uncertainty and aggregating to a new granularity is different from aggregating a variable and calculating the aggregate’s uncertainty!
 The former procedure is always more precise.

 #### The Uncertainty engine